AhmedAhmedEG/VX-Ace-Translator/README.md

 Optional Arguments:
 - -t TARGET_FILENAME: Specifies a target filename to decompile/compile specific files.
 Only files with the given target filename included in their base name will be processed.
 - --force-decrypt: Forces the translator to decrypt the game and extract raw data files, even if the game is already decrypted.
-- --switch-indexless: Disables indexless mode and re-enables indexing mode.
+- --switch-indexless: Disables indexless mode and re-enables indexing mode (Explained below).

 # Examples
 Example 1:-